andrico1234/graphcms-post-finisher/README.md

 So before continuing, have another look at the Garden Party website and write down what you'd expect our event and team member data models to look like.
 You can have a look at the available data types [here](https://docs.graphcms.com/developers/schema).
 Once you've given it a shot, continue the tutorial.

-Here's the data modal for `event`:
+Here's the data model for `event`:

 ```
 {